jesgum/MNXB01project/README.md

 ## How to compile Ashar's part:

 ### TempPerDay()
+1. Run data_cleaner2.sh, located in /code
-1. Same as tempOnDay 1
+2. Same as tempOnDay 1
-2. Same as tempOnDay 2
+3. Same as tempOnDay 2
-3. Now you can call "[] TempPerDay()"
+4. Now you can call "[] TempPerDay()"